 Hadoop provides a high level of durability and availability while still being able to process computational analytical workloads in parallel.
 The combination of availability, durability, and scalability of processing makes Hadoop a natural fit for big data workloads.
 You can use Amazon EMR to create and configure a cluster of Amazon EC2 instances running Hadoop within minutes, and begin deriving value from your data.

 Hadoop can be used to analyze clickstream data in order to segment users and understand user preferences.
 Advertisers can also analyze clickstreams and advertising impression logs to deliver more effective ads.

 Hadoop can be used to process logs generated by web and mobile applications.
-Hadoop helps customers turn petabytes of un-structured or semi-structured data into useful insights about their applications or users.
+Hadoop helps you turn petabytes of un-structured or semi-structured data into useful insights about your applications or users.